GeoscienceAustralia/BAL/_sources/docs/userguide/execution.rst.txt

 	* **40**: Northern Territory (NT), and Queensland (Qld).

 	Select the FDI value from a suite of values (100, 80, 50, 40).
-It is optional.
 The default value of 80 is applicable in Western Australia.

 **Extent:**